The Guide

 Yew Chung International School of Shanghai has a different model from most schools on this list.
 It operates five campuses across Puxi and Pudong, uses a co-teaching structure pairing international and Chinese teachers in the classroom, and has a long history in Shanghai predating most of the branded British schools.
 Around 2,200 students aged 2-18 attend across the network, following IGCSE and IB Diploma pathways.
 The IB average in 2025 was 34.

 Annual fees run from CNY 243,900 for Nursery 2 through to CNY 362,700 for Year 12, with a refundable CNY 25,000 deposit on enrolment.
-The bilingual, genuinely multicultural environment draws a different student body from the more Anglo-centric campuses.
-Families with mixed-heritage children or a specific interest in genuine bilingual education often find it the most honest fit.
+The bilingual, multicultural environment draws a different student body from the more Anglo-centric campuses.
+Families with mixed-heritage children, or a specific interest in genuine bilingual education, tend to gravitate here.

 Shanghai Community International School